vesamet/heraldry-composer/README.md

 Note that charges with a placement of 4 will always have the two first

-## Adding your own shield type, division, ordinaries or charge
+## Adding your own shield types, divisions, ordinaries or charges

 **For divisions, ordinaries and charges:**